Webstrates/bustle-docs/relations.md

 ## Includes

 *Includes* defines a relation between a resource and an activity.
 The origin is the activity and the destination is the resource.

+## HasTag

+The *hastag* releation is a catch-all relation between a random non-Tag node and a Tag-node.
+It should be used sp